Svendolin/All-about-GIT/README.md

 => `GIT` is a free and open source distributed version control system (TOOL) designed to handle everything from small to very large projects.

 => `Terminal` is an electronic hardware device that can be used for entering data (transcribing data) from a computer or a computing system.
-It's an interface on our computer to type in text commands.
+It's an interface on our computer to type in text commands (command lines).
-* In Visual Studio Code you can either click on "Terminal" > "New Terminal" (CTRL + SHIFT + ö) to OPEN A NEW TERMINAL
+* In Visual Studio Code you can either click on "Terminal" > "New Terminal" (CTRL + SHIFT + ö) to OPEN A NEW TERMINAL OR...
-* or you can right-click on your explorer file and OPEN IN INTEGRATED TERMINAL (that means you open a terminal with the desired path)
+* You can right-click on your explorer file and OPEN IN INTEGRATED TERMINAL (that means you open a terminal with the desired path)

 => `CLI` is known as Command Line Interface.
 Some programs require to interact with them via text commands (typing in some explicit text to run or make changes to the application).